morningspace/kubemacro/docs/getting-started.md

 #### Install as standalone command

 It is easy to install KubeMacro since it is just a script.
-You can download it from the KubeMacro git repository then make it executable as below:
+You can download it from KubeMacro [GitHub repository](https://github.com/morningspace/kubemacro/) then make it executable as below:
 ```shell
 curl -L https://raw.githubusercontent.com/morningspace/kubemacro/master/kubectl-macro.sh -o kubectl-macro
 chmod +x kubectl-macro